matejstastny/dusk/README.md

 #### Flags

 Running `dusk` lists all disks, numbers them for clarity, and for each one it displays the size, type, and mount point.
 If any of that information is not accessible, it will print a dash instead.
 Use `dusk -e` to show only external disks, `dusk -v` to check the version, and `dusk -h` to show a help message.
 The output is designed to be readable and suitable for both casual use or to be used inside another project.
-Dusk also uses the [`getoptions`](https://github.com/ko1nksm/getoptions) tool.
+Dusk also uses the [`getoptions`](https://github.com/ko1nksm/getoptions).